openebs/openebs/documentation/source/Usecases/mongodb.rst

 While the benchmark is in progress, performance and capacity usage statistics on the OpenEBS storage volume can be viewed using the mayactl commands that must be executed on the maya-apiserver pod.

-Take an interactive bash session into the maya-apiserver pod container.
+Run an interactive bash session for the maya-apiserver pod container.
 ::

     test@Master:~$ kubectl exec -it maya-apiserver-1089964587-x5q15 /bin/bash